Elise Andrew

-Elise Andrew (born 1989) is a British blogger and science communicator.
+Elise Andrew (born 1989) is a British blogger.
 She was the CEO and founder of IFLScience, a website and Facebook page on popular science.
 With regard to the site, Andrew has come under criticism for plagiarism, unlicensed use of intellectual property, reporting false and misleading information, and rarely issuing corrections.

 The IFLS website was purchased by LabX Media Group in 2020.

 Early life and education

 Andrew was raised in Long Melford, Suffolk, United Kingdom (UK).
 Andrew graduated from the University of Sheffield in 2012 with a Bachelor of Science in biology.
 Her undergraduate degree covered subjects such as ecology, animal sciences and evolution.

 Career

 IFL Science

 Andrew started the Facebook page I Fucking Love Science in March 2012, saying of the creation that "I was always finding bizarre facts and cool pictures and one day I decided to create somewhere to put them – it was never supposed to be more than me posting to a few dozen of my friends."

 After the first day, the page had over 1,000 likes and passed 1 million likes in September 2012.
 Andrew stated that this work ultimately led to LabX Media Group hiring her as a social media content manager that same year.

 On 23 April 2013, Scientific American photographer Alex Wild saw that Andrew had used one of his insect photographs without attribution or permission.
 He began researching the page, and discovered that 59 of the 100 most recent photographs used by Andrew were not credited to the original source.
 Wild noted that Andrew "is using [other artists' work] to drive traffic on the IFLS page where it helps sell her own t-shirts."
 Ultimately, he accused Andrew of infringing the copyright of his photographs and artwork for her Facebook page without requesting permission from the copyright holders.

 Similarly, after complaining to Facebook about the uncredited use of his infographics on the IFLS page, prominent scientist and science communicator Hashem Al-Ghaili claims to have been told by Facebook that IFLS was the subject of over 6,000 copyright complaints.